7th February 2019

 His poems were written on the ends of till rolls and smuggled out in his socks.

-Anyone who has ever worked in retail will recognise the characters and situations, and the management-speak absurdities; but Jeremy also brings his perspective as a gay man to bear, with witty and wicked results.
+Anyone who has ever worked in retail will recognise the characters and situations, and the management-speak absurdities; but Jeremy also brings his perspective as a queer writer to bear, with witty and wicked results.

 That’s my voice on the Tannoy

 This store will close in ten minutes